ls1intum/Artemis/docs/dev/playwright.rst

 To run the tests locally, developers need to set up Playwright on their machines.
 End-to-end tests test entire workflows; therefore, they require the whole Artemis setup - database, client, and server to be running.
 Playwright tests rely on the Playwright Node.js library, browser binaries, and some helper packages.
+To run playwright tests locally, you need to start the Artemis server and client, have the correct users set up and install and run playwright.

+For a fast test setup with fewer steps, you can use the scripts provided in `supportingScripts/playwright`.
+The README explains what you need to do.
+It sets up Artemis inside a dockerized environment, creates users and directly starts playwright.

+If you want to manually install playwright, you can follow these steps:

 1. Install dependencies: